WseK/Wsek.github.io/_pages/about.md

 About me
 =====

 Hi, this is Ningning Wang and it's my personal website.
-I am a graduating Masters students and looking for Ph.D. opportunities.
-So if you are looking for a PhD student, check my CV and contact me.
-Maybe we can have a good doctoral time together.
+I am a Ph.D student in Florida International University.

 Other things
 ======